 After thorough research, I am sharing this green smoothie and also will be sharing the benefits of having this smoothie for diabetes and also why it is a suitable green smoothie for diabetics.

-The smoothie has low carbohydrate ingredients, with a good amount of fiber and protein.
+The smoothie has low carbohydrate ingredients, with good fiber and protein.

-This smoothie contains avocado, unsweetened almond milk without added sugars, greek yogurt, and a sweetener with zero calories.
+This smoothie contains avocado, unsweetened almond milk without added sugars, greek yogurt, and a zero-calorie sweetener.

 This green smoothie for diabetics is full of fiber from the ingredients used, rich in protein, and has a good amount of calcium necessary for diabetic patients.

 The smoothie is mainly low carb and contains less than 15g of carbs, making it the perfect smoothie to have during diabetes without worrying about increased sugar levels.

 Check the ingredients below and why each element added to the smoothie benefits a diabetic person.